gicentre/prettier-plugin-elm/README.md

 ---

-This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier), thus providing you with a universal interface to code formatting regardless of its language.
+This plugin integrates [`elm-format`](https://github.com/avh4/elm-format) into [Prettier](https://github.com/prettier/prettier), thus providing you with a universal cross-language interface to code formatting.
 In addition to dealing with `.elm` files via Prettier API, this plugin lets you format Elm code blocks inside markdown files.
 For example

 <!-- prettier-ignore -->